Driving Reward And Recognition In The Workplace

 Tailor-made reward program

-More companies are implementing tailor-made programs that reward people based on their hobbies.
-For example football shoes for a football enthusiast or a camera case for a photographer.
+More companies are implementing tailor-made programs that reward people based on their hobbies—for example, football shoes for a football enthusiast or a camera case for a photographer.

 Monetary Incentives